naldallal/ITNE352-Project-Group-A10/README.md

 # Multithreading-News-Information-System
 ## Project Description
 This project is a multithreaded news information system that allows users to search for news from https://newsapi.org articles based headlines or sources and by specifying (keyword, country, category, ..).
-The system connect users to threads and handle various users at time. graphical user interface (GUI).
+The system connect users to threads and handle three users at time. where tgey coonect with the server in a GUI interface. graphical user interface (GUI).
 ## Semester
 First semester 2023-2024